chandharlabs/chandhar-docs/docs/internships/index.md

 # Internships

-Internship positions are available for **UG and PG students** in the areas of **Wireless Communications, 5G, IoT, and RF Machine Learning**.
+Internship positions are available for UG and PG students in the areas of Wireless Communications, 5G, IoT, and RF Machine Learning.

 ---